s-ball/remo_serv/README.md

 way: the command is executed using subprocess.Popen and left running to be later feed with `idt` and/or `edt` commands.
 The optional body if send to stdin and immediately available output is returned in the response.
-It currently uses an AF_UNIX socketpair and can only run in Posix systems (returns 404 on Windows)
+It currently uses an AF_UNIX socketpair on Posix systems or a `non_blocking_io_wrapper.NonBlockingReader` on Windows.
 - `/idt` feeds the request body to the running interactive command and returns the available output
 - `/edt` same as `idt` but shutdowns the input of the interactive command